keboola/website/_landing/how-to-win-data.md

       vitae iaculis egestas, velit dui imperdiet quam, mattis interdum arcu est ut dui.
     name: Do I need to lorem ipsum dolor sit amet?
+- template: article-full
+  block: article-full
+  subheadline: do it keboola way
+  headline: Here are the values that we live by
+  content: ""
+- template: article-about-founder
+  block: article-about-founder
+  list:
+  - name: Pavel Doležal
+    position: CEO
+    desc: Pavel is CEO and co-founder of Keboola!
+He’s from the Czech Republic and his responsibilities mainly revolve around global business development and global marketing.
+    photo: "/uploads/pavel.jpg"
+  - name: Petr Šimeček
+    position: Co-founder & Product Owner
+    desc: Petr lives in Prague and is responsible for all things Keboola.
+He works mostly on product development and ensuring that Keboola continues to provide cutting edge technology for clients.
+    photo: "/uploads/petr-1.jpg"
+  - name: Milan Veverka
+    position: Co-founder
+    desc: Milan travels all around the world to speak at events and speak to clients.
+      With his experience in business development, data analytics and technology, he is responsible for all things business processes and business development.
+    photo: "/uploads/milan.jpg"
 date: 2019-02-05 09:38:34 +0000

 ---